flow-ai/flowai-api-docs/source/includes/_messaging.md

 | **timezone** *integer* | Optional UTF timezone offset in hours |
 | **params** *object* | Optional parameters |

-## Thread History
+## Thread messages

-Flow.ai allows you to request messaging history for specific `threadId`.
+Retrieve a list of all historic messages for a specific thread.

 > GET rest/v1/messages/:threadId